aggixx/FALoot/README.md

 **FA Loot** is a loot and raid utility addon for \<Forgotten Aspects\> of Hyjal-US developed by Pawkets aka Fearmonger aka aggixx.

 ### How to Use (READ THIS!!!)###
 Click the link below and save the zip file.
-Open the zip file with your favorite archiving program and extract the folder named "FARaidTools" (NOT FARaidTools-master) into the Interface/Addons/ folder in your WoW install.
+Open the zip file with your favorite archiving program and extract the folder named "FALoot" (NOT FALoot-master) into the Interface/Addons/ folder in your WoW install.

 Download here:
 https://codeload.github.com/aggixx/FALoot/zip/master